psy-op/ml-digit-recognizer/README.md

 # MNIST Digit Recognizer

-A simple machine learning app that trains a classifier to recognize handwritten digits using the classic MNIST dataset.
+A simple machine learning app that trains a classifier to recognize handwritten digits using scikit-learn's digits dataset (a smaller version of MNIST).
 The app uses Python and scikit-learn, and includes visualization of sample predictions.

 ## Features
-- Loads and preprocesses the MNIST dataset (via `sklearn.datasets`)
+- Loads and preprocesses the digits dataset (via `sklearn.datasets`)
 - Trains a logistic regression classifier
 - Shows accuracy on the test data
-- Visualizes random predictions
+- Visualizes random predictions and saves them as an image

 ## Setup